 CONTRIBUTION AND INCOME CAPS

 Ready to start contributing to an IRA?
 Not so fast.
 There are traditional IRA and Roth IRA caps you should know about.
-For starters, there’s a limit to how much you can contribute each year: You can put up to $5,500 into a traditional IRA in 2017.
-(It will be the same in 2018.)
+For starters, there’s a limit to how much you can contribute each year: You can put up to $6,000 into a traditional IRA in 2020.
 If you are 50 or older, you can add an extra $1,000.

 If you or your spouse is covered by a retirement plan at work, you can still contribute to an IRA, but depending on how much you make, you may not be able to deduct those contributions on your taxes.
-If you’re single, deductions start to phase out when you make $62,000.
-If you make more than $72,000, you can no longer deduct traditional IRA contributions.
-If you’re married (and filing jointly) your phaseout for a deduction starts at $99,000 and ends at $119,000.
-However, if only one of you is covered by a retirement plan at work, the one who isn’t covered can deduct IRA contributions with a phaseout that starts at $186,000 and goes up to $196,000.
+If you’re single, deductions start to phase out when you make $65,000.
+If you make more than $75,000, you can no longer deduct traditional IRA contributions.
+If you’re married (and filing jointly) your phaseout for a deduction starts at $104,000 and ends at $124,000.

 Roth IRA caps are also complicated.
 While the maximum you can contribute is the same as a traditional IRA, if you make too much, you can’t contribute to a Roth IRA.